ology/Mojo-Stoic/README.md

 morbo app.pl --verbose --listen http://192.168.100.50:8080
 ```

-Then open your favorite browser and visit that URL and login.
+Then open your favorite browser, visit that URL and login.